Downtown Walking Tour

 The American Banjo Museum is a good place to start your exploration of the Bricktown Entertainment District.
 Even if pickin' and grinnin' isn't your thing, seeing the beauty of these instruments and learning their uniquely American history is worth the stop.
 See over 300 banjos on display, as well as interpretive exhibits that tell the story of the banjo from its humble roots in American slavery to its modern day roles in bluegrass, folk and world music.
 Check the museum's website for dates of live performances and special concerts.

 After you leave whistling from the American Banjo Museum, it's time to paint the town (brick) red in Bricktown.
 Once a busy warehouse area, Bricktown is Oklahoma City's hottest entertainment and dining district.
 Grab dinner at one of the numerous restaurants and then take a water taxi ride along the mile-long Bricktown Canal.
 If you'd rather keep walking, skip the water taxi and stroll along the mile-long pedestrian canal, lined with canal-side restaurants, nightclubs and shops.
 The canal ends in Lower Bricktown, where you can see the Oklahoma Land Run Monument.
-When complete in 2015, the sculpture-in-progress will feature 45 heroic (life and one-half size) figures of land run participants, frozen in motion as they race to claim new homesteads.
+When complete, the sculpture-in-progress will feature 45 heroic (life and one-half size) figures of land run participants, frozen in motion as they race to claim new homesteads.